jsliang/sublime-pelican/README.md

 * **auto_generate_slug_on_save** (default: `true`)

-  Set to `false` to prevent auto generation of slug on save.
+  Set to `false` to prevent automatic generation of slug on save.

 * **force_slug_regeneration_on_save** (default: `false`)

-  By default, auto generation of slug does not work if a slug has been defined in the article.
+  By default, slug is not automatically generated if a slug has been defined in the article.
-  Set to `true` to force slug regeneration on save.
+  Set to `true` to force slug automatic regeneration on save.

 * **filepath_filter** (default: `"content/.*\\.(md|markdown|mkd|rst)$"`)